This juicy, flavorful Roasted Turkey breast with garlic-herb compound butter makes a beautiful centerpiece for any holiday dinner table.

 With the top of the turkey breast facing you, gently slide your fingers between the skin and the meat, loosening the skin and creating a pocket.

 It’s important not to tear the skin, or the butter will immediately melt out into the pan.
-You also want to try to leave the skin attached on the sides and bottom of the breast to keep the butter contained.
+You also want to try to leave the skin attached on the sides and bottom of the breast to keep the butter as contained as possible.

-Use a spoon to place half of the butter into each pocket.
+Use a spoon to distribute about 2/3 of the butter between the two breast halves.
 Then, use your hands to rub the outside of the skin to distribute the butter evenly across the breast meat.

 Seasoning and Roasting